brycewray/hugo-site/content/posts/2019/09/thinking-dark-thoughts.md

 Of course, it's not that easy.
 Cool stuff never is.

 The thing is, you probably should adjust  *all* of your site's bright elements within `prefers-color-scheme`.
-To repeat the analogy of the dark room, anything you miss will be a flashlight from the distance that suddenly jabs the person in his or her widened pupils.
+To repeat the analogy of the dark room, anything you miss will be a flashlight from the distance that suddenly jabs the person in their widened pupils.
 Not nice.
 So, if your CSS already has a lot of stuff, you may have to include quite a few things in that media query.

 Two things can make it particularly complicated.